-Lemons are highly acidic which makes them a great all natural cleaning agent.
-I am here with my top 25 ways to clean naturally with lemon.
+Lemons are highly acidic which makes them a great all-natural cleaning agent.
+I am here with my top 25 ways of using lemons to clean.
 Love all natural cleaning?
-If you have missed any of our series, check out the ways to clean with vinegar, cream of tartar, peroxide, steam, baking soda, lemon, corn starch, salt and rubbing alcohol.
+If you have missed any of our series, check out the ways to clean with vinegar, cream of tartar, peroxide, steam, baking soda, corn starch, salt, and rubbing alcohol.

 - Clean REAL brass with a 1/2 of a lemon and salt.
 Please be careful with any antique or priceless pieces.
 Never clean plated brass!